Volker Bruch: Career

 Bruch spent the beginning of his career primarily playing small roles in German television and TV movie productions.
 His first noteworthy role was as Axi in the 2005 German television movie Rose, for which he won a German Television Award for Best Supporting Actor.
 The year 2008 was notable for Bruch's career as he acted in a number of movies including the French film Female Agents, the English-language German biopic The Red Baron as Oberleutnant Lothar Freiherr von Richthofen, the Oscar-nominated German film The Baader Meinhof Complex as Stefan Aust, as well as the Oscar-winning American film The Reader.

 Bruch had a few small supporting roles after this period before his breakout role in the popular 2013 German miniseries Generation War in which he played one of the five protagonists.
 Bruch was nominated for a German Television Award for his performance and received a special award for Ensemble Cast at the 2013 Bavarian TV Awards.

 After Generation War, Bruch starred in a variety of film and television productions of varying scopes until 2016 when he was cast in Babylon Berlin.
 In Babylon Berlin, Bruch stars as the main character, police inspector Gereon Rath, who investigates a series of crimes in Weimar Republic-era Berlin.
 The first two series of the show were filmed over eight months beginning in May 2016 and released consecutively in the fall of 2017.
 Babylon Berlin has been very popular in Germany as well as with international audiences and has elevated Bruch to international prominence; Bruch is considered one of Germany's upcoming stars.
 For his portrayal, Bruch received a 2018 Golden Camera Award and shares an Adolf Grimme Award with the Babylon Berlin team.

 The show went on a yearlong production hiatus during which Bruch filmed two movies; in 2018, he played a role in the wide-release American film The Girl in the Spider's Web and filmed the German production Rocca Changes the World.
 In late 2018, Bruch began the six-month shoot for the third series of Babylon Berlin which premiered in Germany in January 2020.
 A fourth series starring Bruch was produced mid-2021 and was released in 2022.

-In 2022, he was cast as German rally driver Walter Röhrl in the English-language film 2 Win.
-Starring opposite Daniel Brühl and Riccardo Scamarcio, the film depicts the 1983 World Rally Championship.
+In 2022, he was cast as German rally driver Walter Röhrl in the English-language film Race for Glory: Audi vs. Lancia, formerly known as 2 Win.
+Starring opposite Daniel Brühl and Riccardo Scamarcio, the film depicts the 1983 World Rally Championship and will be released January 2024.

 Personal life

-Bruch lives in Berlin with his partner, actress Miriam Stein.
+Bruch lives in Berlin with his girlfriend, actress Miriam Stein.
 They had a child together in 2017.
 Bruch met Stein in 2009 on the set of the film Young Goethe in Love.
 Notably, they later starred together in 2013's Generation War, 2014's Tour de Force, and 2015's Das goldene Ufer.

 Bruch speaks English fluently, and has acted in English.